 unsigned folder, download the APK.

-- download APK, have it cross-checked with VirusTotal (also look through the permissions and "interestring strings" on the details page there) and, if possible, other library scanners at your disposal
+- download APK, have it cross-checked with VirusTotal (also look through the permissions and "interestring strings" on the details page there – especially be alerted when the "behavior" tab shows up: give it a thorough look!) and, if possible, other library scanners at your disposal

 - (optionally?) sign it,